mrgsolve/nmtests/dosing/dosing-vignette.md

         factor](#10-infusion-doses-at-steady-state-with-bioav-factor)
     -   [11: Infusion doses at steady state, with lag time](#11-infusion-doses-at-steady-state-with-lag-time)
-    -   [12: Infusion doses at steady state, II &lt; DUR, no bioav factor](#12-infusion-doses-at-steady-state-ii--dur-no-bioav-factor)
+    -   [12: Infusion doses at steady state, II \< DUR, no bioav factor](#12-infusion-doses-at-steady-state-ii--dur-no-bioav-factor)
     -   [13: Infusion doses at steady state where II == DUR, with bioav factor](#13-infusion-doses-at-steady-state-where-ii--dur-with-bioav-factor)